logo

 Mr. Colony was a remarkably keen observer, shrewd and persistent in his business affairs, but of the strictest integrity.
 He never sought public office, but was generous and public spirited in everything that pertained to the welfare of the community.

-Gazetteer of Cheshire County
+from Gazetteer of Cheshire County compiled by Hamilton Child

 John Colony, son of a nobleman, was born in Kilkenny, Ireland, in 1730, and came to Boston when he was sixteen years of age.
 He had with him a bag of gold which was subsequently stolen from him, leaving him but four cents.
 After paying the toll to Charleston he had two cents left and had had no breakfast.
 He, however, obtained a half cord of wood to saw, thus enabling him to buy himself something to eat.
 He prospered, being willing to do any kind of work he could get to do.